retgits/flogo-components/activity/trellocard/README.md

 # Trello Card

-This activity provides your Flogo app the ability to create a Trello card
+Create a new Trello card

 ## Installation